 Benefits Of The Suitcase Carry Exercise:

 The suitcase carry exercise is one of the best oblique exercises for core strength, lower back health, stability, and overall functionality.
-Unlike your traditional sit-up, side twist, or any other ab exercise done sitting or lying down; the suitcase carry requires much more of a full body effort with an emphasis on the low back and abdominals.
+Unlike your traditional sit-up, side twist, or any other ab exercise done sitting or lying down; the suitcase carry requires much more of a full body effort with an emphasis on the outter abs.

-The suitcase carry exercise is very beneficial for injury prevention, especially if you suffer from lower back pain when bending over.
+The suitcase carry exercise is very beneficial for injury prevention, especially if you suffer from a weak lower back or have experience with lower back pain.
 Building muscle around the spine will act as a bulletproofing agent against injury.

 As Dr. Stuart McGill preaches, spinal stiffness is how well you can resist movement.
 This will be one of your best indicators of living with a pain-free back.